j-freddy/j-freddy.github.io/_posts/2023-03-01-support-vector-machines.md

 <img src="{{img_dir}}data.png"
      alt="fungi-data-points" width="640px" class="img-thumbnail">

-We can empirically observe a relationship between the features of the fungi (i.e. height and cap width) and its type.
-In fact, we can draw a line between the features to separate between the 2 types.
+We can empirically observe a relationship between the features of each fungus (i.e. height and cap width) and its type.
+Let's  draw a line to separate them.

 <img src="{{img_dir}}line.png"
      alt="fungi-data-points-line" width="640px" class="img-thumbnail">

-This line is now a very simple model!
-We can use this model to predict the type of new fungi in our backyard.
-Say we go measure a fungi and get a height of 9 and cap width of 12.8.
+This line describes a very simple model!
+We can use this line to predict the type of new fungi in our backyard.
+Say we go measure a mushroom and get a height of 9 and cap width of 12.8.

 <img src="{{img_dir}}line-pred.png"
      alt="fungi-prediction" width="640px" class="img-thumbnail">

-The model predicts the fungi as honey mushroom.
-But what if we drew the line a bit differently?
+The model predicts the fungus as a honey mushroom.
+But what if we draw the line a bit differently?
 Consider the model below.
-The line still separates our original data perfectly, but now our model predicts the fungi as velvet shank.
+The line still separates our original data perfectly, but now our model predicts the fungus as a velvet shank.

 <img src="{{img_dir}}line-alt.png"
      alt="fungi-prediction-alt" width="640px" class="img-thumbnail">

-So our question is: how do we determine the "best" or optimal line?
+How do we determine the best line?

 This leads us to support vector machines (SVMs).
-An SVM is a very powerful supervised learning method that mathematically formulates a model for binary classification.
+An SVM is a very powerful supervised learning method that mathematically formulates the optimal model for binary classification.

 <div class="callout callout-info">
   Woah!
 I've thrown in a lot of machine learning terminology already.
 Let's go